kshedden/cscar-unix-data/background.md

 web applications) as well as commercial information systems (databases, etc.).

-What's in store for late 2010's and beyond?
-[Virtual machines](https://en.wikipedia.org/wiki/Operating-system-level_virtualization), container-based architectures, OS support for hardware innovation (increasing number of cores, flash memory), ...
+What's in store for 2020 and beyond?
+[Virtual machines](https://en.wikipedia.org/wiki/Operating-system-level_virtualization), container-based architectures, support for hardware innovations (increasing number of cores, GPUs, flash memory), ...
 Almost 50 years from its origins, UNIX continues to be highly adaptable and relevant OS framework.